 How do you optimize for the customer journey?

 - Own all your tracking tags, do that before you create any campaigns.

-- Make sure you set up keyword level call tracking and attribution.
+- Make sure you set up visitor level call tracking and attribution.

 - Track and attribute all steps in any multi-step forms.

 - Track and attribute lead quality and lead outcome (Lead scoring, closing rates on the sales level, and ROI)

 - Connect those with the marketing channel source.

 - set up call recording, and conversation analytics.